yantonov/gitconfig/README.md

 See the example [here](https://github.com/yantonov/gitconfig/blob/master/examples/.gitaliases_custom).

 ## Current user
+In case of multiple environments work\personal\whatever it is nice to be able to figure out what is the current user and switch if needed.

-Also using this trivial alias you can check your current username/email settings.
+Using this trivial alias you can check your current username/email settings.
 ```bash
     whoami = "!f() { git config user.name; git config user.email; }; f"
 ```
+To set specific environment you can take a look at these [examples](https://github.com/yantonov/gitconfig/blob/master/examples/.gitaliases_custom).

 ## Other aliases
 Check other aliases [here](https://github.com/yantonov/gitconfig/blob/master/config/.gitaliases)